Greek Life Expansion Policy

 B. Organizations Inactive for Disciplinary Reasons

-Organizations suspended for conduct or disciplinary purposes either by the university or the inter/national organization may not be considered for reactivation until one or all of the following criterion are met (1) all members of the suspended chapter have either left the institution and/or a minimum of four years have passed; (2) the group has a written commitment from a Baylor faculty/staff to serve as an advisor; (3) a letter from the Dean for Student Development has been sent to the Expansion Committee affirming compliance with all noted sanctions and recommendations including, but not limited to, involvement from the members who were involved in the incident, monies owed to Baylor University and/or their council, and/or any pending legal processes.
+Organizations suspended for conduct or disciplinary purposes either by the university or the inter/national organization may not be considered for reactivation until one or all of the following criterion are met (1) all members of the suspended chapter have either left the institution and/or a minimum of four years have passed; (2) the group has a written commitment from a Baylor faculty/staff to serve as an advisor; (3) a letter from the Associate Vice President of Student Life/Dean of Students has been sent to the Expansion Committee affirming compliance with all noted sanctions and recommendations including, but not limited to, involvement from the members who were involved in the incident, monies owed to Baylor University and/or their council, and/or any pending legal processes.
 The Student Organization Judicial Board will determine which criterion must be met during the sanctioning phase of the conduct hearing.

-A formal appeal of this expectation may only be reconsidered by the Dean of Student Development and approved by the Vice President of Student Life.
+A formal appeal of this expectation may only be reconsidered by the Associate Vice President of Student Life/Dean of Students and approved by the Vice President of Student Life.

 The organization will complete the expansion process as outlined in this stated policy.
 If the petitioning organization is considered for expansion, the presentation may include, but is not limited to 1) the steps the chapter will take to ensure polices are in place and adhered to and, 2) structures that have been developed to address any pervious issues as well as other as questions submitted by the Expansion Committee.